 "We meet once a month, every month and set a goal," she said.
 "They hold me accountable.
 They are my support system."

-During the school year, 13-year-old Krystal catches the city bus at 6:45 a.m. each morning and most nights is home by 6:45 p.m., depending upon music lessons.
+Each morning during the school year, Krystal catches the city bus at 6:45 a.m. and most nights is home by 6:45 p.m., depending upon music lessons.
 She's in her second year of violin at MOMS.
 She gets homework help and plays basketball at the Boys & Girls Club of Muncie on other nights.

 Kimberly explains she "had babies early" and she's "catching up now.
 I raised two older kids myself."
-She says her financial stresses are "situational," and she's working with United Way funding partners every month to set goals.
-"They hold me accountable," Kimberly said.
-"They are my support system."
+She says her financial stresses are "situational," and she's working with United Way funded partners every month to set goals and overcome them.

 United Way: Identify the obstacles.
 Take on the impossible.
 Conquer situational poverty.